zhvqee/redis/README.md

 ---------------

-By default, Redis will build using the POSIX clock_gettime function as the monotonic clock source.
+By default, Redis will build using the POSIX clock_gettime function as the monotonic clock source（单调的时钟源）.
 On most modern systems, the internal processor clock can be used to improve performance.
 Cautions can be found here:
     http://oliveryang.net/2015/09/pitfalls-of-TSC-usage/

-To build with support for the processor's internal instruction clock, use:
+To build with support for the processor's internal instruction clock （处理器内部的指令时钟）, use:

     % make CFLAGS="-DUSE_PROCESSOR_CLOCK"

-Verbose build
+Verbose （详细）build
 -------------

 Redis will build with a user-friendly colorized output by default.